natefleming/retail-ai/README.md

 **Think of it like:** A/B testing for AI prompts, but automated.

-Use GEPA (Generative Evolution of Prompts and Agents) to automatically improve prompts:
+Use GEPA (Genetic-Pareto Prompt Optimization) to automatically improve prompts:

 ```yaml
 optimizations: